 DoS Attack Overview

-The intent of a denial-of-service (DoS) attack is to overwhelm the targeted victim with a tremendous amount of bogus traffic so that the victim becomes so preoccupied processing the bogus traffic that legitimate traffic cannot be processed.
+A denial-of-service (DoS) attack aims to overwhelm the victim with bogus traffic.
+This overload prevents the processing of legitimate traffic.
 The target can be the firewall, the network resources to which the firewall controls access, or the specific hardware platform or operating system of an individual host.

 If a DoS attack originates from multiple source addresses, it is known as a distributed denial-of-service (DDoS) attack.
 Typically, the source address of a DoS attack is spoofed.
-The source addresses in a DDoS attack might be spoofed, or the actual addresses of compromised hosts might be used as “zombie agents” to launch the attack.
+DDoS attacks might involve spoofed source addresses or use actual addresses of compromised hosts as “zombie agents” to launch the attack.

 The device can defend itself and the resources it protects from DoS and DDoS attacks.